 Because of an increasing elderly population in Greater Louisville, Parkinson’s disease is a significant health concern.
 As the region’s leader in providing care for neurological conditions, Norton Neuroscience Institute is dedicated to offering the most advanced treatments for people with Parkinson’s disease.
 Thanks to a generous gift from Elizabeth Pahk Cressman, M.D., Ph.D., Norton Healthcare and Norton Neuroscience Institute have established the Cressman Parkinson’s Center.
 This specialized center will allow Norton Neuroscience Institute to enhance care and research efforts for Parkinson’s patients, including recruiting new specialists, developing new technology and enhancing available treatments.

-Elizabeth Pahk Cressman, M.D., Ph.D. a retired anesthesiologist who practiced primarily at what is now Norton Women's and Kosair Children's Hospital, has lived in Louisville for the past 35 years.
+About the Cressmans Elizabeth Pahk Cressman, M.D., Ph.D. a retired anesthesiologist who practiced primarily at what is now Norton Women's and Kosair Children's Hospital, has lived in Louisville for the past 35 years.
 She was born and raised in Seoul, South Korea, the daughter of a pediatrician.
 She knew from an early age that she wanted to become a doctor, moving to the United States in 1947 to further her medical education after earning a degree in medicine from Seoul Women’s Medical College.
 She completed her internship and residency in anesthesiology in Chicago at Wesley Memorial Hospital, Passavant Memorial Hospital and St. Luke’s Hospital (now merged with Cook County Hospital).

 Dr. Cressman’s gift to the Norton Healthcare Foundation to establish the Cressman Parkinson’s Center was made in memory of her husband, Frederick K. Cressman, M.D., who died in January 2010 at age 77 after a seven-year battle with Parkinson’s disease.
 Dr. Frederick Cressman was the director of pathology at what is now Norton Audubon Hospital from 1975 until his retirement in 1999.